yairchu/chess2/README.md

 * Copy the `stun` python module to the project directory
 * Follow the instructions at https://kivy.org/doc/stable/guide/packaging-ios.html and use the clean source directory
 * Tick the "Requires full screen" check-box in Xcode's "General" tab
+* `brew install Nonchalant/appicon/appicon`
+* Use `appicon` to generate the icon from a png source and add it in Xcode
+* In chess-chase-Info.plist, add a `NSCameraUsageDescription` field explaining that the app doesn't use the camera, and it's due to kivy